 It’s All Good at Activision Blizzard

-Activision Blizzard made a lot of money for the quarter ended June 30, 2018.
+We here at Malicesb are big fans of Activision Blizzard, and they have made a lot of money for the quarter ended June 30, 2018, all from strategy role playing games.
 Multiplying the sources of revenue between consoles, PC, mobile and now the money linked to eSport, Robert Kotick’s Group continues to grow year after year and reveals once again stratospheric results with a turnover comparable to last year (€1.41 billion) and a sharp increase in net profit (€347 million instead of € 210 million).

 Measuring its success in millions of active users, the group first claims 45 million of these users for the Activision part with a Call Of Duty : WWII that has retained its audience better than its disappointing predecessor, while Call Of Duty: Black Ops 4 Records a high pre-order level before the kick-off of its beta.
 But perhaps the best indicator of Black Ops 4’s fate is the overwhelming interest players still have in Black Ops 3, which posted 15 million users in June.
 Although the game was helped by its inclusion in the PlayStation Plus bonus, it is worth remembering that the Black Ops branch remains by far the most powerful Branch of the Call Of Duty family.